AatifxShaikh/Neovim-config/README.md

-Neovim and tmux config backup
+This repo is for Neovim and tmux config backup.